wqking/metapp/doc/interfaces/metacallable.md

 1. The number of parameters is appropriate.
 2. The parameter types in the `MetaCallable` can cast to the corresponding arguments in `std::function`.
-3. If the return type in `std::function` is not `void`, then the return type in the `MetaCallable` can cast to the the return type in `std::function`.
+3. If the return type in `std::function` is not `void`, then the return type in the `MetaCallable` can cast to the return type in `std::function`.

 For example,